Difference Between Graphite And Steel Shafts

 Beginner and intermediate golfers may benefit more from graphite shafts, while more advanced golfers may prefer steel shafts.

-See also Why Does My Golf Cart Backfire
+See also How Much Does It Cost To Paint A Golf Cart

 Player’s Swing Speed